SinghTushar20/Learn-to-Code/03-Computer Graphics/Modern OpenGL/Readme.md

     - We have our computer monitor and we have our window open where we're actually rendering all of our graphics and that is between -1 and 1.
 However what we usually have is like a 3d world or maybe a 2d object somewhere on our screen and we need to convert it into that space that's what a projection matrix does.
 But at the end of the day every single vertex position of all of the objects gets mapped into a space that is between -1 and 1.
   - Orthographic and prespective projection are the two major projection.
     ![Projection](projection.png "Projection")
 - MVP(Model View Projection Matrix): The model, view and projection matrices are three separate matrices.
-Model maps from an object's local coordinate space into world space, view from world space to camera space, projection from camera to screen.
+Model maps from an object's local coordinate space into world space, view from world space to camera space, projection from camera to clip space.
   - The view matrix is supposedly supposed to represent our camera's transform(translation, rotation and scale) and the model matrix is supposed to represent our object's transform(translation, rotation and scale).
   - We multiply all the 3 matrices together and then multiply that resulting matrix with our vertex position (the vertex position of our geometry which is stored inside our vertex buffer) and that transforms that vertex into where it should be on our actual screen.
     - In OpenGL the multiplication happen PxVxM because it's column major but in direct3D which is row-major it's MxVxP.